Spectrumsun/Web-Developer-Assignment/README.md

 ### Frontend Features
-- View list of users.
+- View the list of users.
-- View list of posts by user.
+- View the list of posts by the user.
 - Add a new post.
 - Delete a post.
 - View post creator data at the top.

 ---

+## Test
+ - run `npm run test` - to run the unti tests

 ## Database Schema (ER Diagram)
 ```mermaid